Bread Pudding Recipe

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Easy Bread Pudding Recipe is the perfect way to satisfy your sweet tooth!
+This bread pudding recipe is the perfect way to satisfy your sweet tooth!
 The sweet and creamy dessert takes stale bread and turns it into a decadent treat soaked in vanilla sauce.

-Why You’ll Love This Cozy Bread Pudding Recipe
+This Bread Pudding Recipe is Tested & Perfected

 Freshly baked bread pudding in a pan next to two cinnamon sticks.